- Research at Western

-The Research Development Officers (RDOs) in REDI can support your application from the get go to help maximise your chances of success.
-Consult with your RDO prior to developing your budgets to discuss projected salaries, PhD stipends and top-ups as well as industry partner contributions.
+The Research Development Officers (RDOs) in Research Services can support your application from the get go to help maximise your chances of success.
+Consult with your RDO prior to developing your budget to discuss projected salaries, PhD stipends and top-ups as well as industry partner contributions.